Table of Contents:

 Why follow rules you don’t believe in?

-So the modern church needs to have a relevant gospel message based on the old Biblical truths, but not have old fashioned language.
+The modern church needs to have a relevant gospel message based on the old biblical truths, but not have old-fashioned language.

 Our methods may change to relate to a society that is very different from a few centuries ago, and even from a few decades ago.